Hebron Orchestra

 The Directors

 Matthew Cautivar has served as the Director of Orchestras at Hebron High School since 2016.
 Under his direction the Hebron Orchestra has earned numerous awards and distinctions, as well as achieved numerous program firsts.
-Currently the program enjoys a sixteen consecutive UIL Sweepstakes streak shared between all orchestras, as a result of 48 consecutive one ratings on stage.
-Additionally the program has averaged double digit enrollment growth for the duration of his tenure.

 Mr. Cautivar received a Bachelor of Music degree with honors from the University of North Texas.
-He is an advocate of LISDโs Strategic Design initiative as well as the 1:X initiative, having served previously on the Technology Cadre and Campus Design Team.
+He is an advocate of LISD’s Strategic Design initiative as well as the 1:X initiative, having served previously on the Technology Cadre and Campus Design Team.
 He has presented professional learning for LISD as well as other learning communities on a variety of topics, such as technology in the classroom, grading for learning, and new teacher training.
 His professional affiliations include the Texas Music Educators Association and the Texas Orchestra Directors Association.
 He has served on the TMEA Election Committee, the UIL Music Advisory Committee, the TODA Composition Contest Committee, and the LISD Device Evaluation Committee.